 If you don’t want to download any dedicated apps, you still have options available.
-For example, you can open up PowerShell on your Windows computer and run the command “powercfg /batteryreport” which will provide you a file path to this somewhat secret report: Copy or drag it to a browser window, and you’ll get a page with full information on your battery, including recent usage, cycle counts, usage history, and more.
+For example, you can open up PowerShell on your Windows computer and run the command “powercfg /batteryreport” that will provide you a file path to this somewhat secret report.
+Copy or drag it to a browser window, and you’ll get a page with full information on your battery, including recent usage, cycle counts, usage history, and more.
 It doesn’t have the smooth interface of a monitoring app, but you don’t have to download anything extra to get it.

 Enable battery-conscious modes on your computer

 One of the modes on the Windows 10 power settings is a battery saver mode.
 This mode helps your battery last longer when the power is running low.
 Enabling your computer’s battery saver mode can help prevent the battery from consistently bottoming out to 0% levels, which isn’t healthy. macOS has similar abilities.

 Adaptive brightness modes are also a good idea to enable.
 These modes adjust your screen’s brightness according to ambient light to help save on battery life when you are in a well-lit spot.
 Those energy savings will add up over time and lead to longer battery life.
 While you’re at it, think about enabling your laptop’s dark mode as well.

 Update your operating system

 A quick note about your software: Make sure to keep it up to date.
 Software updates are how a company works to improve how programs use power.
 The same operating system on a later patch could use significantly less battery power, giving your battery a longer lifespan without changing anything else.
 And so, review your OS and keep your machine — and its battery — on a healthy diet of updates.

 - How long do car batteries last?